U.S. suspects Syria used chemical weapons, wants proof

 The term “varying degrees of confidence” used to describe the assessment of possible chemical weapons use in Syria usually suggests debate within the U.S. intelligence community about the conclusion, the defense official noted.

-The White House said the evaluation that Syria probably used chemical weapons was based in part on physiological samples, but a U.S. official declined to say what kind of evidence it had, like soil samples or blood or hair from victims.
+The White House said the evaluation that Syria probably used chemical weapons was based in part on “physiological” samples.
+But a White House official, briefing reporters on condition of anonymity, repeatedly declined to say what that evidence was.
+Nor is it clear who supplied it.

+Chemical weapons experts say sarin, a nerve agent, can be detected in human tissue, blood, urine and hair samples, or in nearby soil or even leaves.
+But the chemical can dissipate within days or weeks, depending on ambient heat, wind and other factors.

+Iraq is said to have used sarin 25 years ago in an attack on the Kurdish city of Halabja during the Iran-Iraq war.
+More recently, the agent was used in the 1994 attack by a religious cult on riders of the Tokyo subway system.

-The scale of the use of sarin appeared limited, with one U.S. intelligence official noting that nobody was “seeing any mass casualties” from the possible use of chemical weapons in Syria.
+In Syria, U.S. officials said the scale of the use of sarin appeared limited.
+Nobody is “seeing any mass casualties” from the possible use of chemical weapons in Syria, one U.S. intelligence official noted.

-However, acknowledgement of the U.S. intelligence assessment appeared to move the United States closer to some sort of action in Syria, military or otherwise.
+But acknowledgement of the U.S. intelligence assessment appeared to move the United States closer - at least rhetorically - to some sort of action in Syria, military or otherwise.

-Still, Washington appeared intent on deflecting pressure for swift action by stressing the need for a comprehensive United Nations investigation on the ground in Syria - something Assad has blocked from going forward.
+But Obama appeared intent on deflecting pressure for swift action by stressing the need for a comprehensive U.N. investigation on the ground in Syria - something Assad has blocked from going forward.

 Syria’s deputy foreign minister, Faisal Mekdad, in an interview with Reuters, dismissed Western and Israeli claims that government forces had used chemical weapons and said it was a “big lie” that Syria was preventing the U.N. probe.